Healing Shame

 Image by Anahata Giri: Crossing the rocky threshold, from shame to renewal

 Our soul holds a light to our unique way of being, of belonging, of being loved and of loving this world.
-This is in contrast to shame that leaves us feeling outside of belonging and cast out from love.
-Shame often lies close to our deepest childhood wounding.
-Healing from shame can be a powerful step on the path of reclaiming the sovereignty of soul.
+This is in contrast to chronic, wound-based shame that leaves us feeling outside of belonging and cast out from love.
+Chronic shame usually arises from childhood wounding, where we internalise a sense not of doing wrong but of being wrong at our core.
+Healing from chronic shame can be a powerful step on the path of reclaiming the sovereignty of soul.

-First to clarify the difference between guilt and internalised shame.
-The emotion of guilt is a painful feeling that arises when a person feels responsible for their own wrong-doing.
-Guilt say “I have done wrong.”
-Shame arises not only from a perception of having done something wrong but also from a feeling of being wrong at one’s core.
+Chronic, wound-based shame is very different from present-centred shame.
+Chronic shame arises not only from a perception of having done something wrong but also from a feeling of being wrong at one’s core.
 Internalised shame says “I am wrong.”
+Chronic wound-based shame usually arises in a child due to shaming behaviour from a caregiver or other adult.
 Shame is a common human experience and can be felt in varying degrees and circumstances.
-We will focus here on internalised shame that arises from childhood wounding.
+We will focus here on chronic, internalised shame that arises from childhood wounding.

 As Gershen Kaufman describes in his insightful book Shame: The Power of Caring, shame can stem from childhood experience of violation, violence and developmental trauma.
 Shame can also arise in the absence of overt violence when there are acts of omission of care, of neglect, a repeating pattern of not attending to a child’s emotional needs.
 When a parent or adult in a position of authority does something harmful or demeaning to a child, children will often blame themselves.
 Violence and neglect cause a rupture in the relationship between the child and the parent or adult in a position of authority, such as teacher, priest and so on.
 It is this rupture, or, as Kaufman calls it, this broken interpersonal bridge, which results in internalised shame in the wounded child.
 Obviously one incident of overlooking a child’s emotional needs is unlikely to cause entrenched shame - we are talking here about a repeated pattern of harmful behaviour.
-This breach in the relationship is worsened if there is isolation, secrecy and a lack of a compassionate witness supporting the child.
+This breach in the relationship is worsened if there is isolation, secrecy and no compassionate witness supporting the child.
 The impact of shame also increases when the shaming experience occurs in childhood and occurs at an earlier age.

 When shame is internalised, the shame will sit very deeply at our core identity as a feeling of profound unworthiness.
 Kaufman writes that shame leaves us feeling “unspeakably and irreparably defective.”
 It feels unspeakable because we fear exposure, we fear others seeing how unworthy we are at our core.
 It feels irreparable because we feel shame as who we are.
-Our core identity is enmeshed in shame.
+Our core identity becomes enmeshed in shame.
 We feel undeserving of love.
 Self-hatred is a close companion to shame.
 Shame is a barrier to self-compassion and self-love.

 Internalised shame can lead to a multitude of other behaviours and feelings that attempt to suppress or address the deeply entrenched feeling of unworthiness, such as perfectionism, self-criticism, harsh self-talk, addiction, fear, depression, a loss of vitality, a desire not to live or inability to live life to its fullest, avoidance of relationships, reduced joy and so on.
 Tomkins (cited in Kaufman) writes “shame is felt as an inner torment, a sickness of the soul.”
 Shame can even be experienced as a loss of soul.
 In most indigenous cultures, soul loss is considered the most dangerous condition a human being could face.